WCIS-FM

-WCIS-FM (105.1 MHz) is a Contemporary Christian radio station serving the Central New York Region.
-The station broadcasts with an ERP of 33 kW and is licensed to DeRuyter, New York; it is currently owned and operated by the Family Life Network, a regional Christian broadcaster active in upstate New York and Northern Pennsylvania.
+WCIS-FM (105.1 MHz) is a contemporary Christian radio station serving the Central New York Region.
+The station broadcasts with an ERP of 33 kW and is licensed to DeRuyter, New York; it is owned and operated by the Family Life Network, a regional Christian broadcaster active in upstate New York and Northern Pennsylvania.
+Family Life also owns WCIO (96.7 FM) in Oswego.